waseem-medhat/blog/content/projects/gopen.md

 system-level configs (e.g., `.bashrc`).
 Then, Gopen command will `cd` into that folder and open your editor of choice.

+I used it as a dogfood solution to the relatively straightforward problem of having to navigate to a project folder and open Neovim every time I open a terminal.
+Plus, it would serve as good practice with Go.

 ## Installation and Usage

 [Check the project's GitHub repo](https://github.com/wipdev-tech/gopen) for the